First Simple Plugin

 .Build();

-// register metric to MoBro
+// Register the metric with MoBro

 mobro.Register(metric);